-Markdown and a folder structure is a good marriage
+Markdown and a folder structure are a good marriage

 One of my biggest concerns regarding cloud-native note-taking apps is their security and ability to migrate notes between apps.
-Obsidian is local-first and makes use of plain-text – notes are stored as Markdown files and their structure is basically a folder structure they are stored in.
-You can take all your notes (aggregated in a “Vault”) and copy them between machines easily.
+Obsidian is local-first and makes use of plain text – notes are stored as Markdown files and their structure is basically a folder structure they are stored in.
+You can easily copy all your notes (aggregated in a “Vault”) between machines.
 Alternatively, do a backup in the cloud (ideally by using an encryption tool, like Cryptomator: Secure your files in the cloud – Cryptomator for the rescue!).
 Therefore you can have access to all your notes offline and you can work on securing them on your own.
 Of course, the drawback is, you will need to take care of that by yourself.

 In Obsidian I store also images or PDF files (i.e. documents), but it is able to recognize also audio and video files (Accepted file formats – Obsidian Help).